 Canon Extension Tube - Sometimes I don't want to haul around my macro lens particularly when I am traveling.
 This little guy is a perfect substitute in those situations.

 Atlas Pack Athlete Edition - I have a number of camera bags but I love this one the most.
 It is designed as a hiking pack as well as a camera bag.
 So it is super comfortable to carry and has a ton of storage.
 You can also remove the hip belt and frame so it can pack down even smaller and fit under an airplane seat.
 Couldn't recommend this bag more.

 Hoodman Loop - Perfect when you need to see your screen on a bright sunny day.

-Lee Filter Kit - Every landscape photographer needs a filter kit.
-Mine includes a polarizer, ND filters and graduated ND filters.
+Kase Filter Kit - Every landscape photographer needs a filter kit.
+Mine includes a polarizer and ND filters.
 LumeCube Light - This is one of my newest items.
 It is a super bright light that I can use in replacement of a flash.
 I can adjust the level of light as well as the color it produces.
 I can also use it to light paint at night.
 And as an added bonus it serves as a charging device if needed.

 Peak Design Capture Clip - This little guy is another helpful tool.
 It clicks to my camera bag's chest strap and allows me to hook my camera to it when I am hiking around thus allowing me easy access to my camera.